Machi Picchu. Inca Trail trek 4 days

 Incredible views along the path on the Inca Trail

-First, the stunning Inca Trail trek in the Peruvian mountains is very popular.
-To protect the path and the hundreds of ruins along the way, you must hike with a certified tour operator.
+You need to know that the stunning Inca Trail trek in the Peruvian mountains is very popular.
+To protect the path and the hundreds of ruins along the way, it is mandatory to hike with a certified tour operator.

 You can not set out on your own as a private adventurer.

-I decided to walk with G Adventures, and this tour is my third experience doing epic tours with this worldwide small group company focusing on creating sustainable travel experiences.
+I decided to hike the Inca Trail with G Adventures, and this tour is my third experience doing epic tours with this worldwide small group company focusing on creating sustainable travel experiences.

 The whole group of hikers on the top of Dead Womans pass, the highest point of the Inca Trail.
 Everyone smiling and very happy with the accomplishment.